snmishra/flakeheaven/README.md

 ## Compatibility

 FlakeHeaven supports all flake8 plugins, formatters, and configs.
-However, FlakeHeaven has it's own beautiful way to configure enabled plugins and codes.
-So, options like `--ignore` and `--select` unsupported.
+However, FlakeHeaven has its own beautiful way to configure enabled plugins and codes.
+So, options like `--ignore` and `--select` are unsupported.
 You can have flake8 and FlakeHeaven in one project if you want but enabled plugins should be explicitly specified.

 ## Installation